-In August 2020, the Company and its subsidiary Kodiak Sciences GmbH entered into a manufacturing agreement with Lonza Ltd ("Lonza") for the clinical and commercial supply of drug substance for KSI-301, the Company's proprietary therapeutic candidate for the treatment and prevention of retinal vascular diseases.
-A custom-built manufacturing suite is planned to be completed and dedicated to the manufacture of the Company's drug substance with an estimated capital contribution of 40 million Swiss Francs from the Company.
-The Company will be required to pay annual suite fees of 12 million Swiss Francs for 2021 and 16 million Swiss Francs for each year thereafter, which covers the manufacturing fees for a specified number of batches, and the Company may pay for additional batches to be manufactured.
+In August 2020, the Company and its wholly-owned subsidiary Kodiak Sciences GmbH entered into a manufacturing agreement with Lonza Ltd ("Lonza") for the clinical and commercial supply of drug substance for KSI-301.
+A custom-built manufacturing facility is planned to be completed and dedicated to the manufacture of the Company's drug substance.
 The manufacturing agreement has an initial term of eight years, and the Company has the right to extend the term up to a total of 16 years.
+The Company and Lonza each have the ability to terminate this agreement upon the occurrence of certain conditions.